First Alert Forecast: heat to fade with more storms

 I should note the National Hurricane Center carries a 40% chance that this low pressure system may worm its way over Carolina waters and become a tropical storm.
 But, whether it does or not, our unsettled forecast remains.

-As a holdover from the hot weekend, Monday will likely have afternoon temperatures deep in the 80s to locally lower 90s.
-The unfolding rainier pattern ought to cap midweek readings in the 70s to, at most, 80s, though.
+The unfolding rainier pattern ought to cap midweek readings in the 70s to, at most, 80s, during the day.
+Overnight, clouds and showers will do their part to keep temperatures from falling any lower than the 70s.

 Your seven-day forecast for Wilmington reaches the second weekend of July, and it is looking hot. .
 See it here! ...or, extend your outlook with an exclusive ten-day forecast for whatever location you choose with your WECT Weather App!